 The added contribution of our Qualified Detox Physician is essential to a private and successful home detox and recovery.

 In Home Detox Nurses

-A private nurse is on site with the client from the beginning to the end of the medical detox.
+A private duty registered nurse is on site with the client from the beginning to the end of the medical detox.
 One qualified and expert nurse stays with the client in the client’s home to provide the safest and most comfortable nurse home detox possible.
-The founder of EHD is often the nurse caring for the client.
-In addition, EHD has nurse associates available as members of the detox team to assist in a home detox when necessary.
+The founder of EHD is often the first contact and can answer questions prospective clients and family members have.
+In addition, EHD has eight nurse associates available as members of the detox team to assist in a home detox when necessary.

 The relationship between the Detox MD or DO and the Detox Nurse is critical to the work that EHD does.
 We are proud to report that we maintain the highest level of professionalism and collaboration with our prescribing Physicians.
 Confidentiality and an appreciation for privacy is at the forefront of these care providers.

 Bill Carrick RN, MSN, CARN has managed drug and alcohol addiction treatment for thousands of individuals.
 He has been a Certified Addictions Registered Nurse since 2008.
 Mr. Carrick is often the administrative team leader of the detox team.
 He is now in his 32nd year of recovery from alcohol and substance use and benefits from the support of his son and wife of thirty-four years.

 Mr. Carrick and all detox team members pride themselves on competent, private, and confidential treatment.